 The ‘Wild About Johnstown’ project aims to make the nature reserves in Johnstown more pleasant places to visit.

-Practical tasks will include habitat improvement, tidying, and creation of new benches and interpretation.
-A pond-dipping area with signage designed by children will be created.
+Practical tasks will include habitat improvement, tidying, and creation of new interpretation.
+A new pond-dipping area with signage will be created.
 Local schools will be involved in environmental activity sessions and the creation of artwork for display at Aberderfyn to complement an existing piece at Stryt Las.
-The project will make the reserves more pleasant and interesting to visit, discouraging antisocial behaviour and benefit wildlife., increasing community pride and we will support any interest in forming a Friends Of group.
+The project will make the reserves more pleasant and interesting to visit, discouraging antisocial behaviour and benefit wildlife, increasing community pride and we will support any interest in forming a Friends Of group.

 A range of events will give opportunities for all to engage with nature and will raise awareness of the sites, including walks, talks, training events and fun activities – e.g. Brandie Brook has an active badger sett where we will hold evening “Badger Watch” events.